 Transferring from one session to another simply moves your registration to a different session and applies your registration fees to it.
 There is no additional charge for transferring sessions as long as it is completed online.

 Withdrawing from a session means you are no longer enrolled in a Habits for Life camp session.
 You will receive a tuition refund minus a nonrefundable withdrawal fee.
 This fee will be charged for each withdrawal from a session.
 If you accidentally withdraw from a session, or if you withdraw and re-enroll (instead of transferring), please contact us at 801-422-4701.

 Yes.
-All withdrawals and transfers must be completed by midnight mountain time of the Sunday two weeks before the session begins.
+All withdrawals and transfers must be completed 30 days before the session begins.
 After that deadline we will not accept any new transfers to or from a session, or withdrawals from a session.
 Please check the calendar to find out when your deadline is, and write it down.
 We cannot make exceptions for those who misunderstand the time and date of the deadline.

 PLEASE NOTE: If you select "Withdraw" instead of "Transfer," you will not be transferred.
 You will simply be removed from the session and refunded your money, minus a withdrawal fee.

 If you have any trouble with the transfer process, call BYU Continuing Education Registration at 801-422-8925 or toll free 1-877-221-6716.
 The staff can answer your questions and complete the transfer for you.

 We encourage the use of cell phones for participating in our social media giveaways and to post pictures.
 However, we DO NOT permit cell phone use during inappropriate times.
 Inappropriate cell phone use would be during any of the following:

 Classes.
 This can be distracting to other students and is not courteous to the teacher.

 Any organized meeting with the camp, such as Morning Motivationals, devotionals, guest speakers, when the session director or counselor coordinators are addressing the camp, etc.